-5. Now estimate an age-specific mortality curve for men and women separately, using natural splines:
+8. Now estimate age-specific mortality curves for men and women separately, using splines as implemented in gam.
+We use k=20 to be sure to catch any irregularities by age.

 Make sure you understand all the components on this modeling statement.